Skip to content

 Availability of this training course

 This Working with Sexually Abused Children training course is available as in-house training at a venue of your own choice throughout the UK.
+Alternatively, also available remotely via a tutor led course over Zoom or MS Teams.

 Audience for this course